How to make a paper flower wreath

 Step 1

-how to make a winter wreath step01
+how to make a paper flower wreath - step01

 Step 2

 Paint seven polystyrene balls using pink paint, five using red paint, and five using gold paint.
 Leave five balls white.
-Once dry, group the berries in twos and threes, as shown, twisting the wires together to secure them.

 Step 3